BioPandas/biopandas/docs/sources/installation.md

 ## Conda-forge

-The latest stable release of `biopandas` is now also available via [conda-forge](https://github.com/conda-forge/biopandas-feedstock); you can install it via
+Versions of `biopandas` are now also available via [conda-forge](https://github.com/conda-forge/biopandas-feedstock); you can install it via

 ```bash